douglasdavis/pygram11/README.md

 Linux, Arch Linux has been tested to work with the system python and `extra/openmp` installed.
 On macOS, OpenMP has been tested to work with `libomp` installed from Homebrew, and using the Anaconda Python distribution.
-If OpenMP was using during installation, you'll see:
+If OpenMP was successfully tested during installation, you'll see:

 ```python
 >>> import pygram11